Winter’s coming, get prepared.

 Stockpiling for emergency situations is recommended through the winter, as winter storms can be unpredictable.

-High-energy, high-protein, and non-perishable foods are recommended for stocking as the body uses up more energy in emergency situations.
-Peanut butter, whole-wheat crackers, nuts and trail mixes, cereal, granola bars, dried fruit, and canned tuna are just a few great examples of foods to have on hand in case of winter emergencies.
+Keep high-energy, high-protein, non-perishable foods on hand, as the body uses up more energy in emergency situations.
+Peanut butter, whole-wheat crackers, nuts and trail mixes, cereal, granola bars, dried fruit, and canned tuna are just a few great examples of foods to stockpile in case of winter emergencies.

 Follow these tips and you’ll be ready to take on mother nature this winter.
-Stay safe out there and be a friendly neighbour, or you know, a ‘snow angel’.
+Stay safe when you’re out there, and be a friendly neighbour, or you know, a ‘snow angel’.